adiffpirate/flask-psql-docker/README.md

-Simple deploy of an application with database via docker-compose.
+Simple docker-compose project that deploys a Flask app with PostgresQL as its database :)

 Components:
   - Docker
   - Docker Compose
   - Flask (Python Framework) (back-end/front-end)
   - PostgresQL with PGAdmin (database)

 ## Deployment